This tutorial will show you how to use the Snipping Tool app to take and annotate screenshots to save or share in Windows 11.

 Once you snip an area of your screen — the snipped image is added to your clipboard and you can paste it immediately in another app.
 A screen prompt will also allow you to annotate, save or share it using the Snip & Sketch app.

-You can now annotate the screenshot if wanted. (see screenshots below)
+You can now annotate the screenshot if wanted. (see screenshot below)

-Snipping Tool provides a few tools for annotating images, namely Ballpoint pen, Pencil, and Highlighter.
+Snipping Tool provides a few tools for annotating images, namely Ballpoint pen, Pencil, Highlighter, and Shapes.
 Once you click a tool to select it, you can click it again to change its color or thickness.

 The tools work better with a pen device, but they can also be used with mouse or touch if you select the Touch Writing button icon.